zt-iot/rabbit/proverif_guard_compilation.md

 - `(x, 2) = (y, 2)` without another value source: no arbitrary-value search.
 - General global/plain fact guards, apart from `::In`, `::True()`, and `::False()`.

+The [global fact specification](proverif_global_facts.md) defines the planned shared-store translation and its explicit atomicity assumption.
+It does not change the current compiler support listed here.

 Function restrictions apply regardless of equations.
 Bound function applications remain ordinary comparisons; declarations still translate to ProVerif `fun`.